Own website for artists and other creative: Why it is so important

 On the respective page, enter a few words from the first person perspective on the inspiration or the circumstances around every work.
 Fans and buyers combine more with art if they have information about their creation.

-Make sure that pieces were recorded in exhibitions or have won prices.
-This is an important kind of social proof for visual artists.
+Mention whether pieces have been included in exhibitions or won awards.
+This is a significant form of social proof for visual artists.

 D. Avoid distractions